sharshdeepsingh/Password_Generator/README.md

 💻 Tech Stack
 This project was a fun way to explore React and frontend development.
 Here’s what I used:
-🚀 React.js – To build the UI components
+1. React.js – To build the UI components
-📜 JavaScript (ES6+) – For the password logic
+2.JavaScript (ES6+) – For the password logic
-🎨 CSS (Flexbox & Grid) – For making it look nice and responsive ⚛️ React Hooks (useState) – To manage the app’s state 🔄 Custom Hooks – To handle password generation logic
+3. CSS (Flexbox & Grid) – For making it look nice and responsive
+4. React Hooks (useState) – To manage the app’s state
+5. Custom Hooks – To handle password generation logic

 🛠 How to Set It Up Locally?
 Wanna try running it on your own system?
 Super easy!
 Just follow these steps:

 1️⃣ Clone the repo

 2️⃣ Go inside the project folder: cd password-generator